CNES/pangeo-pyinterp/docs/source/examples.rst

 Then, we will insert points into the tree.
 The class allows you to add points using two algorithms.
 The first one, called :py:meth:`packing
-<pyinterp.rtree.RTree.packing>`, will enable you to enter the values in the tree
+<pyinterp.RTree.packing>`, will enable you to enter the values in the tree
 at once.
 This mechanism is the recommended solution to create an optimized in-memory structure, both in terms of construction time and queries.
 When this is not possible, you can insert new information into the tree as you go along